MMauro94/matrix-revolution/Second assignment.md

 For example, then multiplying a `2x3`, `3x5` and `5x2` matrices, the `(3x5)*(5x2)` multiplication will be executed first, since it will reduce by `5` the number of dimensions.

-This is done inside the decorator class `MultiplyMatrix`.
+This is done inside the decorator class `MultiplyMD`.
 At the first access to the data, the following operations are performed:
 1. The chain of multiplications is saved inside a vector
 2. If the chain is only two matrices long, I can stop the optimization in order to keep accessing the data without using virtual operators
 3. While the chain has more than one element: